 - New Hire Reporting

-All California employers must report all of their new or rehired employees who work in California to the New Employee Registry within 20 days of their start-of-work date, which is the first day of work.
+All California employers must report their newly hired or rehired employees who work in California to the New Employee Registry within 20 days of their start-of-work date, which is the first day of work.

 - Independent Contractor Reporting

-Any business or government entity that is required to file a federal Nonemployee Compensation Form (1099-NEC) or a Miscellaneous Information Form (1099-MISC) for services received from an independent contractor is required to report specific independent contractor information to the Employment Development Department (EDD).
+Any business or government entity that is required to file a federal Nonemployee Compensation Form (1099-NEC) or a Miscellaneous Information Form (1099-MISC) for services performed by an independent contractor is required to report specific independent contractor information to the Employment Development Department (EDD).

 - Required Filings and Due Dates